dylandru/BaseballCV/docs/datasets/index.md

 When working with BaseballCV datasets, consider:

 1. **Resolution and Quality**
-   - All datasets are derived from MLB broadcast footage
+   - Professional datasets are derived from MLB broadcast footage
    - Standard resolution: 1280x720 pixels
-   - Various lighting conditions and camera angles
+   - Amateur datasets vary in quality and camera angles

 2. **Annotation Consistency**
    - Ball annotations are centered on the baseball